 A major expansion in 2002 included increasing the Facility's treatment capacity from 12 mgd to 24 mgd (37.1 cfs), with raw river water diversion from the Peace River accomplished using four pumps having a combined maximum capacity of 44 mgd (68.0 cfs).
 Combined, the 2002 Facility expansions enhanced the Authority's ability to withdraw raw river water during periods of higher river flows for storage in the off-stream surface reservoir.
 Any excess treated potable water could also be stored in the system's underground ASR well system.
-Conversely, when water was unavailable from the Peace River as seasonal lower flows dropped below the established "low" cutoff of 130 cfs, water could be pumped from the raw off-stream surface water reservoir to the Peace River Facility for treatment, and/or alternatively previously treated water could be recovered from the ASR well system to meet regional service area water supply demands.
+Conversely, when water was unavailable from the Peace River as seasonal lower flows dropped below the established "low flow" cutoff of 130 cfs, water could be pumped from the raw off-stream surface water reservoir to the Peace River Facility for treatment, and/or alternatively previously treated water could be recovered from the ASR well system to meet regional service area water supply demands.

 In 2009, the Authority completed its most recent major Facility expansion, which was undertaken in order to meet projected future regional water demands.
 This included increasing the river pumping capacity to 90 mgd (the upper limit of the 1996 permit), and doubling the Facility's treatment capacity to 48 mgd.
 An additional much larger regional 640-acre off-stream reservoir (with a capacity of 6 billion gallons) was also completed in 2009.
 Subsequently, the pumping capacity of diversions from the river was re-rated to 120 mgd.
+Further improvements as of late 2015 increased the Facility's treatment capacity and the Facility is now permitted to treat 51 mgd.
+Current planning includes additions and expansions to the system transmission pipe networks to expand and optimize water delivery throughout the four county service region.